sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer

-**Challenges:** I wanted to built something that betters the world for my daughter Luna Misoo who passed away in 2015.
+**Challenges:** I wanted to build something that betters the world for my daughter Luna Misoo who passed away in 2015.

 **My Contribution:** Building P2P fundraising application with Ruby on Rails.